-My name is Lee and this is my blog.
+My name is Lee Kierstead (pronounced keer-sted) and this is my blog.

 As a child I had a speech impediment, but fortunately my parents hired a tutor to solve that problem.
 I believe this early experience helped shape me to become the top student in all my English classes.1 Consequently I almost ended up getting a degree in it, but ended up pursuing something else.2

 However, I have received enough compliments on my writing from teachers, professors, fellow students, and loved ones to convince me that pursuing the written word in some way is a worthy calling.
-So I continue to write for them, and for myself in the hopes of improving.
+So I hope to continue writing for them, and for myself in the hopes of improving.

 About the Site